IN PICTURES: The grape harvest at a vineyard near York

 Such is life on a vineyard in North Yorkshire overlooked by the White Horse of Kilburn in the distance!

-Tucked away down the quietest of country lanes at Upper Dunsford, between York and Boroughbridge, is the family-run Dunesforde Vineyard.
+Tucked away down the quietest of country lanes at Upper Dunsforth, between York and Boroughbridge, is the family-run Dunesforde Vineyard.

 Since 2016, the Townsend family have been producing award-winning wines, helping fuel the great reputation England now has for them, particularly its bubbles.